Ishmam-Ruhan/Spring-boot-localization-with-caching/README.md

 @Autowire or inject the dependency to our service.
 Now,

 Step-1: Perform all operations as usual but EXCEPT localized fields.
-Do Not modify them.
-Save data using repository and pass the saved object, your repository object, your request body object, localization-Type(simple enum that indicated your feature name) to LocalizedUtil service.
+Do Not modify localized fields.
+Save entity using repository and pass the saved object, your repository object, your request body object, localization-Type(simple enum that indicated your feature name) to LocalizedUtil service.
 This service will responsible rest of the work.
 You'll get return back with an updated object.

 ```bash
       public Book saveBook(BookRequest bookRequest){